-For the ye For the year ended March 31, 2022 March 31, 2021 Profit / (Loss) after tax (Rs. in lakhs) 1,544 (869) Weighted average number of equity shares 951,640 951,640 Basic / Diluted earnings per share (Rs.)
-162.24 (91.32) Face value per share (Rs.)
+For the ye For the year ended March 31, 2023 March 31, 2022 Profit / (Loss) after tax (Rs. in lakhs) 1,596 1,544 Weighted average number of equity shares 9,51,640 9,51,640 Basic / Diluted earnings per share (Rs.)
+167.76 162.24 Face value per share (Rs.)
 10 10

-NOTE 31 - a) Disclosure in accordance with Section 22 of Micro, Small and Medium Enterprises Development Act, 2006
+NOTE 30 - a) Disclosure in accordance with Section 22 of Micro, Small and Medium Enterprises Development Act, 2006

-(Rupees i Sr No Particulars March 31, 2022 March 31, 2021 i) The principle amount and the interest due thereon remaining unpaid to any supplier as at the end of the accounting year -Principal amount outstanding 183 205 -Interest thereon 9 13 ii) The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day during each accounting year - - - Interest paid in terms of Section 16 - - - Delayed principal payments 423 386 - Total interest accrued during the year 9 13 - Total Interest remaining unpaid out of the above as at the balance sheet date 9 13 Outstanding interest at the end of previous year 81 68 Outstanding interest at the end of current year 9 81
+Sr No Particulars March 31, 2023 March 31, 2022 i) The principle amount and the interest due thereon remaining unpaid to any supplier as at the end of the accounting year - Principal amount outstanding 328 183 - Interest thereon 6 9 ii) The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day during each accounting year - - - Interest paid in terms of Section 16 - - - Delayed principal payments 178 423 iii) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006 - Normal Interest accrued during the year, for all the delayed payments, as per the agreed terms and not as payable under the Act - Normal Interest payable during the year, for the period of delay in making payment, as per the agreed terms and not as payable under the Act.